Outdated site elements, i.e. what is no longer done?

 6. Flash elements

-They made us excited, because they were responsible for various unusual actions, animations and so on.
+They delighted us because they were responsible for various unusual actions, animations and so on.

 However, for some time now, the creator of this technology, Adobe, has been urging everyone to stop using it.